OctoberChang/klcpd_code/README.md

 ```
   $ cat klcpd_py2.7_pt0.2.0_conda.txt
 ```
-for a example of the detailed package dependencies configurations.
+for an example of the detailed package dependencies configurations.

 # Main Usage